Discover the charming village of Burwash, East Sussex © French Moments

 The cemetery of the church © French Moments

-Look out for the smugglers’ graves carved with a skull and crossbones!
+Look out for the smugglers’ graves carved with skulls and crossbones!
 Aimée and I call them: les tombes des pirates!
-There are a few of them scattered across the graveyard, it’s just like playing a treasure hunt to spot them.
+There are a few scattered across the graveyard; spotting them is like playing a treasure hunt.

 The smugglers’ graves in Burwash cemetery © French Moments